The Fool Tarot Card Meaning

 Is The Fool a yes or no card?

-What does The Fool symbolise?
+What does The Fool reversed mean?